Searchbreed

 See Wisdom Panel

-Aussiedoodle questions, answered
+Aussiedoodle questions, answered.

-How long do Aussiedoodles live?
+How long do Aussiedoodles live?+

 Aussiedoodles typically live 10-13 years.
 Good nutrition, regular vet care, and weight management are the three biggest factors in reaching the top of that range.

-How big do Aussiedoodles get?
+How big do Aussiedoodles get?+

 Adult Aussiedoodles typically weigh 25-70 lbs and stand 14-23 inches at the shoulder.
 That makes them a medium breed.

-How much exercise does a Aussiedoodle need?
+How much exercise does an Aussiedoodle need?+

 Aussiedoodles are a very high-activity breed.
 Plan on at least 2 hours of intense physical and mental stimulation per day.
 Mental stimulation (training, puzzle toys) matters as much as physical exercise.

-What health problems do Aussiedoodles commonly have?
+What health problems do Aussiedoodles commonly have?+

 Aussiedoodles are most prone to: hip dysplasia, MDR1 drug sensitivity (from Aussie), progressive retinal atrophy, Addison's disease, epilepsy.
 Preventive vet visits, a quality diet, and weight management reduce risk on most of these.
 Reputable breeders screen for the genetic conditions.

-Are Aussiedoodles hard to groom?
+Are Aussiedoodles hard to groom?+

 Aussiedoodles need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-What should I feed a Aussiedoodle?
+What should I feed an Aussiedoodle?+

-Are Aussiedoodles good for first-time owners?
+Are Aussiedoodles good for first-time owners?+

 Aussiedoodles are better suited to experienced owners.
 They're smart, energetic, loyal — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.

-Ask Barkly about your Aussiedoodle
+Ask Searchbreed about your Aussiedoodle

 Get personalized answers about food, health, and care.